Learn How to Make Fondue With 4 Easy Recipes

 Why Should You Try Making Fondue?

-Contrary to popular belief, fondue wasn't invented in the late 60’s but instead in 18th-century Swiss villages.
-Fresh food was scarce during harsh winters, and stale bread and cheese were dietary staples.
+Contrary to popular belief, fondue wasn't invented in the late ’60s but instead in 18th-century Swiss villages.
+Fresh food was scarce during harsh winters, so stale bread and cheese were dietary staples.
 Continually eating old, hard foods was a challenging routine, so villagers began heating cheese over fires and using sticks to dip bread chunks into it.
 Over time, people started seasoning cheeses with wines, herbs, and spices to create a tasty meal the family could enjoy while standing around a warm fire.